 After years of thinking about it I’m finally moving back to the city of my birth, exchanging the farmhouse by the falls for Apartment 6C.
 All things must come to an end, and while it will be heartbreaking to leave my little paradise on the Potomac, it’s time to start a new chapter.
-I hope you all will move along with me by following my other blog, About Change, which will become my primary platform.
+I hope you all will move along with me by following my other blog, THE MEMOIR LIFE which will become my primary platform.
 Thanks to all of you who inspired me to bare my life and my heart.
 Namaste!

 Happy Winter Solstice to all!
 No matter your faith or lack thereof, the official start of winter (at least for those of us in the northern hemisphere) brings a chance to regroup and become grounded in preparation for a burst of new growth as the hours of daylight increase day by day.

 With Christmas only three days away, I know many of you are becoming

 you are feeling like